Skip to content

 David P. Calleo, Coleridge and the Idea of the Modern State, New Heaven and London: Yale University Press, 1966.

-Coleridge And The Idea Of The Modern State
+Coleridge and the Idea of the Modern State

 The first full length study of Samuel Taylor Coleridge as a political thorist.
 At once a nationalist, a conservative, and a radical reformer, Coleridge developed an extraordinarily comprehensive and suggestive theory of the modern constitutional state.
 Here his political ideas are examined in relation to his general philosophy, his Romantic world view, and his psychological insights.